 the default clipboard behavior is to edit clips & envelopes as one entity & this is usually preferred. in some cases, however, you'll want to edit automation independently of its associated automation & you can do so by adding "alt" to the standard clipboard shortcuts. notice when an envelope is deleted, breakpoints are created on either side of the deleted segment & an automation line is drawn to smoothly connected.

 duplicate envelopes only

 option + cmd + d (alt + ctrl + d)

 another useful way to ignore the audio in your clips when you only want to focus on automation. fantastic for cycling a pattern in arrangement view, as duplicating automation can help you make interesting modulations above changing audio, like rhythmic filter sweeps.

 fn + f9 (f9)

 a very useful shortcut for quick recording. note that if you've enabled "start playback with record" in the record/warp/launch section of the preferences this will handily also start your transport.

 I find that on osx it's a little difficult to press f9 (as a combination of fn key & f9 key) with one hand & I often find it essential to initiate recording with one hand. this is why I recommend key mapping record to something simpler & saving it to your default template. this way you create your own keyboard shortcut that is much easier to use - necessary for such an essential command.

-that's it for vol.1. check out vol.2 and vol.3 by clicking below for even more shortcuts you should know!:
+that's it for part 1. check out part 2 and part 3 by clicking below for even more shortcuts you should know!